 Net interest income is the primary component of our income.
 The chief determinants of net interest income are the dollar amounts of interest-earning assets and interest-bearing liabilities and the interest rates earned or paid on these assets and liabilities.
 The greater the excess of average interest-earning assets over average interest-bearing liabilities, the more beneficial the impact on net interest income.

-For 2023, net interest income totaled \$45,934,000, an increase of \$3,087,000 or 7% from 2022.
-This increase reflected higher average interest-earning assets of \$23.3 million and an increase of 0.06% in the interest rate spread to 2.91%.
-The increase in the interest rate spread was primarily attributable to the increase in the yield on average interest-earning assets of 0.95% offset by an increase in average cost of funds of 0.89%.
-The overall increase in yields is due to a continued increase in interest rates for most of 2023.
+For 2024, net interest income totaled \$44,313,000, a decrease of \$1,621,000 or 4% from 2023.
+This decrease reflected lower average interest-earning assets of \$90.7 million offset by an increase of 0.01% in the interest rate spread to 2.92%.
+The increase in the interest rate spread was primarily attributable to the increase in the yield on average interest-earning assets of 0.36% offset by an increase in average cost of funds of 0.35%.